Roy Moore Sues Sacha Baron Cohen Following ‘Who Is America?’ Appearance

 Roy Moore is suing Sacha Baron Cohen and CBS’ Showtime for $95 million.
 According to Reuters, Moore, a former U.S. Senate candidate for Alabama, felt as though he had been duped by Cohen to appear on his new show, Who Is America?
-The episode in question premiered on July 29th.
+The episode in question premiered on July 29.
 It featured a sketch in which Cohen disguised himself as a Mossad agent and conducted a “pedophile test” on Moore.
 Moore stated that he’d been tricked into meeting with Cohen after he was told that he was receiving an award for his support of Isreal.
-He claimed that he received an all expenses paid flight to Washington D.C.
+He claimed that he received an all expenses paid flight to Washington, D.C.
 Once he sat down with Cohen, the actor launched into his sketch in which he waved a fake detection wand over himself, Moore, and a third person.

 “If they detect a pedophile the wand alerts the law enforcement and the schools within a 100-mile radius.
 It’s very, very simple to use.
 You just switch it on and because neither of us is a sex offender then it makes absolutely nothing,” Cohen said in the sketch, as the Inquisitr previously reported.
 The device beeped as Cohen passed it over Moore twice, and each time it beeped.